 It’s a weird thing, but it’s true.
 Cat food also tends to be around 30% protein, which is great for them, so if you want to give them a special treat, grab them a bag the next time you’re at the grocery store.

-6. Free range!
+6. Free Range

 Unless you’re concerned about flying or four-legged predators, try letting your girls free range during the day when it’s warm.
 They can scratch about and find bugs and other things to eat – helping you out with the feed bill!

-Then sit back and look forward to February – your girls should be ready to show you some love in the form of eggs by Valentine’s Day!
+That’s it, my fellow homesteader!
+You can now sit back and look forward to February – your girls should be ready to show you some love in the form of eggs by Valentine’s Day!